Single Board Cluster Competition

 Rules and Requirements

 To ensure a level playing field for all participants, the competition has a few rules and requirements.
-Participants are not allowed to use Apple M1, M2 and M3 processors, and their clusters must have a minimum of 4 sockets.
+Participants are not allowed to use Apple M1-M4 processors, and their clusters must have a minimum of 4 sockets.
 MPI is required, and there is a power limit of 250 watts and a cost limit of $6,000.

 Dall-E: Super fast computers competing